bibo19842003/gerrit-document-cn-translation/rest-api-changes.md

 Identifier that uniquely identifies one change.
 It contains the URL-encoded project name as well as the change number: "'$$<project>~<numericId>$$'"

-Depending on the server's configuration, Gerrit can still support the following deprecated identifiers.
-These will be removed in a future release:
+Gerrit also supports the following identifiers:

 * an ID of the change in the format "'$$<project>~<branch>~<Change-Id>$$'", where for the branch the `refs/heads/` prefix can be omitted